-Data Processor Any person (other than an employee of the Data Controller) who processes the data on behalf of the Data Controller.
 Data Sharing Agreements Set out a common set of rules to be adopted by various organisations involved in a data sharing operation.
-Data Protection Privacy Impact Assessments A formalised document which shows the possible threats to privacy which could arise from a business activity.
+Data Protection Impact Assessments A formalised document which shows the possible threats to privacy which could arise from a business activity.
 Data Quality Data quality relates to the accuracy, validity, reliability, timeliness, relevance and completeness of data and information.
 Data Security The policies, procedures and practices required to maintain and provide assurance of the confidentiality, integrity and availability of information.
 Information "Information is data imbued with meaning and purpose".
 Anon Information is something which tells us something and can also be communicated to someone else in a meaningful way.
 Information is data that is put into context, can be comprehended, understood and shared with other people and / or machines.
 Retention Means the length of time for which records are to be kept.
 Thus it normally represents and will be expressed as a disposal period.
-ICO-Information Commissioner's Office The UK's independent authority who upholds information rights in the public interest, promoting openness by public bodies and data privacy for individuals. www.ico.org.uk
+ICO-Information Commissioner's Office The UK's independent authority who upholds information rights in the public interest, promoting openness by public bodies and data privacy for individuals. www.ico.org.uk Personal Data Personal data is information that relates to an identified or identifiable individual.